Military occupations by the Soviet Union: Bessarabia and Northern Bukovina (1940)

 The Soviet Union, which did not recognize the sovereignty of Romania over Bessarabia since the union of 1918, issued an ultimatum on 28 June 1940 demanding the evacuation of the Romanian military and administration from the territory it contested as well as from the northern part of the Romanian province of Bukovina.
 Under pressure from Moscow and Berlin, the Romanian administration and armed forces retreated to avoid war.
 Adolf Hitler used Soviet occupation of Bessarabia as justification for German occupation of Yugoslavia and Greece and German attack on USSR.

 After the Soviet Union entered the war on the Allied side

 On 22 June 1941, the Operation Barbarossa commenced, which gave a start of the Eastern front.
-German lead European Axis countries and Finland invaded the USSR, thereby terminating the German-Soviet non-aggression treaty.
-During the hostilities between the Soviet Union and the Axis, which led to the total military defeat of the latter, the USSR fully or partially occupied the territory of Germany and its satellites, as well as the territories of some Germany occupied states and Austria.
+German-led European Axis countries and Finland invaded the USSR, thereby terminating the German-Soviet non-aggression treaty.
+During the hostilities between the Soviet Union and the Axis, which led to the total military defeat of the latter, the USSR fully or partially occupied the territory of Germany and its satellites, as well as the territories of some German-occupied states and Austria.
 Some of them became Soviet Satellite states, namely, the People's Republic of Poland, the People's Republic of Hungary, the Czechoslovak Socialist Republic, the Romanian People's Republic, the People's Republic of Bulgaria, the People's Republic of Albania; later, East Germany was formed based on the Soviet zone of German occupation.